 Mix epoxy.
 If desired, add a color agent to the mixed epoxy to match the circuit board color.

 Coat the top and sides of the replaced circuit with epoxy.
 The epoxy bonds the new circuit to the base board material and insulates the circuit.
 (See Figure 5)

 Cure the epoxy per Procedure 2.7 Epoxy Mixing and Handling.

 Caution: Some components may be sensitive to high temperatures.

 Route and terminate the other end of the jumper wire.

-Visual examination for alignment and overlap of new circuit.
+Visual examination for alignment and overlap of the new circuit.